maedbhk/MIT-Projects/mentorship/openmind.md

 ```

 ## Download miniconda on OpenMind and add to PATH
+* You should download your own distribution of miniconda rather than relying on the OpenMind package
 ```
     # create bin folder in your om2 directory - this is where you will store your distribution of miniconda
     $ cd /om2/user/$(whoami)
     $ mkdir bin